Updated November 5, 2019

 Jamie blogs at Crashed Culture

-Have you taken any group day tours?
+Have you taken any group tours or day tours?
 Which one?
 Do you think they offer a good way to explore a new location?